cortex-lab/phy/docs/shortcuts.md

 # Keyboard shortcuts and snippets

-This page presents the list of shortcuts and snippets in the template GUI.
-You can also display them in the console by pressing `F1`.
+This page presents the list of shortcuts and snippets in the Template GUI.
+Press `H` or use the Help menu to print the shortcuts that are active in the current session.

 ## List of keyboard shortcuts